Death Occur Due to Medical Negligence

 Furthermore, if your loved one had a will, the appointed executor/executrix will be able to file a medical negligence lawsuit on behalf of the estate for the wrongful care your loved one received prior to death.

 Claiming liability for medical malpractice that resulted in the death of a loved one can be complicated legally.
 This should not deter you; our Medical Negligence Solicitors are experienced in handling a wide range of enquiries and understand what is needed to make sure your claim is successful.

 How much does it cost to bring forward a claim?

 The solicitors we work with all operate on a No Win No Fee basis so there is no cost whatsoever to get a claim underway.
-The only time you would ever pay a fee is if your claim is successful.
-If a claim is successful our solicitors can deduct up to 25% of winnings and it is capped at that.
+The only time you would ever pay a fee is if your claim is successful, If a claim is successful our solicitors can deduct up to 25% of winnings as payment and it is capped at that.
 However, our solicitors do not always take that 25%.

 Our solicitors will carry out an independent risk assessment on the case and this will determine how much of the percentage of winnings they will deduct for their costs.
 This will assess how much risk comes with the Medical Negligence Claim you are bringing forward and how much resources a solicitor is required to use to complete the case.
 The riskier the case the more of the 25% will be deducted.
 Start your No Win No Fee Medical Negligence claim today by getting in touch.